Primary Navigation Mobile

 Overview

-This fourth-generation model was first launched in 2019 but has benefitted from numerous updates to keep it at the top of its game ahead of talented rivals.
-Competition from other great SUVs like the Audi Q7, Volvo XC90, Mercedes-Benz GLE, Range Rover Sport and Porsche Cayenne means the BMW has to work even harder to offer all things to all drivers.
+This fourth-generation model was first launched in 2019 but benefitted from a major update in 2023.
+Competition from other great SUVs like the Audi Q7, Mercedes-Benz GLE, Range Rover Sport and Porsche Cayenne means the BMW has to work even harder to offer all things to all drivers.
 Even more so these days when cheaper cars such as the Volkswagen Touareg offer a similar set of skills for less cash.